Volvo S60 Common Problems and Solutions

 Problem:

-You can hear a knocking sound coming from the front of the car when driving.
+You can hear a knocking noise coming from the front of the car while driving.

 Solution:

 This will be caused by your front control arm bushings wearing out.
-You'll have to replace the worn bushings, but don't forget to check your tyres too.
-Worn bushings will create alignment issues, which may mean unevenly worn tyres.
+You'll need to replace the worn bushings, but don't forget to check your tyres as well.
+Worn bushings can cause alignment problems, which may result in uneven tyre wear.
 You can order both new bushings and tyres from our S60 parts list.

 Difficulty level